Board Of Trustees

 Paul AliuNovartis

 Paul is a member of the Royal Pharmaceutical Society of Great Britain (MRPharmS).
-He has a Doctorate in Clinical Pharmacy from the University of Florida, a first-class honors master’s degree in Pharmacy from the Sunderland School of Pharmacy in the UK, a qualifying Law degree from the College of Law in London (now University of Law), a certificate in Global Health Delivery from Harvard University, and an executive MBA from the International Institute for Management Development (IMD) in Lausanne, Switzerland.
+He has a Doctorate in Clinical Pharmacy from the University of Florida, a first-class honors master’s degree in Pharmacy from the Sunderland School of Pharmacy in the UK, a qualifying Law degree from the College of Law in London (now University of Law), certificates in Global Health Delivery and Public Leadership from Harvard University, a Fellowship in Bioethics from the Harvard Medical School, and an executive MBA from the International Institute for Management Development (IMD) in Lausanne, Switzerland.

 Allyson Anderson Book